 You want to blog – yeah!
-Once you have determined what it is you want to talk about, you need to come up with a unique blog name.
-It leads many to wonder “what should I call my blog?”
+Once you have determined what you want to talk about, you need to come up with a name.
+You may be tapping your finger against the table, saying over and over again, “what do I call my blog?”

-But above all else, it needs to be a name that you can live with for years to come.
+But above all else, it needs to be something that you can live with for years to come.

 Naming your blog is challenging.
 You’ve got several questions:

 - Does it need to include the keyword I want to rank for?

 Let’s go through the process of how to know what to call your blog.
 We’ll start with the questions to ask yourself and then the process of finding the perfect name.
 The last thing we’ll do is make sure you can use and help you claim it as your own!